 John 1:33 (NKJV) — I did not know Him, but He who sent me to baptize with water said to me, ‘Upon whom you see the Spirit descending, and remaining on Him, this is He who baptizes with the Holy Spirit.’

-John the Baptist baptized with water, but Jesus baptizes with the Holy Spirit.
+John the Baptist was baptized with water, but Jesus baptizes with the Holy Spirit.
 What does it mean to be baptized with the Holy Spirit?
 First, the word “baptize” comes from a Greek word that means to be immersed in or ceremonially to wash or cleanse.
-We normally think of baptism as the act of a person being immersed in water as an outward expression of the faith that they profess, i.e., they are baptized.
+We usually think of baptism as the act of a person being immersed in water as an outward expression of the faith that they profess, i.e., they are baptized.
 So, what does it mean to be baptized with the Holy Spirit?
 Being baptized with the Holy Spirit means that one is immersed or permeated by the Spirit of God.
 A person receives the Holy Spirit when they put their faith in Jesus Christ for salvation.
 In other words, every Christian has received the Holy Spirit.
-Every Christian has already been baptized in the Holy Spirt.
+Therefore, every Christian is already baptized in the Holy Spirit.

 It is only by the work and power of the Holy Spirit that we can enter into the body of Christ and live a sanctified life.
-We will also see that it is by the Holy Spirit that we are able to be bold in proclaiming the gospel and to overcome the opposition and even persecution that comes because of our faith.
+We will also see that it is by the Holy Spirit that we can be bold in proclaiming the gospel and overcome the opposition and even persecution that comes because of our faith.

 The Evidence of Speaking in Tongues

-A Charismatic doctrine regarding the Holy Spirit is that the evidence that someone has received (been baptized with) the Holy Spirit is that they will speak in tongues, i.e., other languages.
-Sometimes this phenomenon is referred to as speaking in your prayer language in which a person speaks in an unearthly language.
+A Charismatic doctrine regarding the Holy Spirit is that the evidence that someone has received (been baptized with) the Holy Spirit is speaking tongues.
+Sometimes this phenomenon refers to a prayer language.
 Interestingly, the book of Acts only records three incidences where people spoke in tongues after receiving the Holy Spirit.
 Let’s evaluate them now.

 Acts 2:4 (NKJV) — And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.

-We are very familiar with the events that occurred at Pentecost regarding the apostles being filled with the Holy Spirit, as Jesus promised, and then speaking in other languages (tongues).
-It is very clear that speaking in tongues at that time had a definite purpose.
-There were others present from distant lands who heard the gospel preached in their own language.
-This was a sign to them of the power of God and the gospel.
-The Bible records that 3,000 people were saved because of the preaching of the gospel (See Acts 2:41).
-There is no mention that the 3,000 people who were saved spoke in tongues.
+The apostles spoke in tongues at Pentecost, and it is clear that it had a definite purpose.
+There were others present from distant lands who heard the gospel preached in their own language, which was a sign of the power of God.
+The Bible records that 3,000 people were saved because of the gospel was preached to them (See Acts 2:41).
+There is no mention that those 3,000 people spoke in tongues.